POLICY INFORMATION

 Equal Access Rule protections are currently under threat.
 An Executive Order in January 2025 directed HUD to conduct rulemaking to rescind the updated 2016 Equal Access Rule.
 In February, Secretary Scott Turner recently directed HUD staff to halt any pending or future actions to enforce the rule.

-The Alliance seeks to help decisionmakers at all levels of government understand the critical importance of the universal protections afforded by the Equal Access Rule, particularly for gender-expansive communities.
+Every person in the homeless response field has a role to play in defending the Equal Access Rule.
+The Alliance seeks to help decision makers at all levels of government understand the critical importance of the universal protections afforded by the Equal Access Rule, particularly for gender-expansive communities.

 The following resources are intended to help advocates and providers have a better understanding of the Equal Access Rule.